Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Introduction

-We close this introduction by cautioning that probabilistic efficiency is not meant to replace existing variance-based efficiency criteria, but rather to \emph{complement} them especially in situations where identifying all dominating points is infeasible due to problem complexity.
-In problems where the latter is not an issue, it remains ``safer" to use existing criteria, as probabilistic efficiency relies on more subtle conditions which in turn impose less transparent impacts on finite-sample performances.
-To this end, we provide both general and more specialized sufficient conditions for guaranteeing probabilistic efficiency.
-Though there is still much work to be done (as we discuss at the end of this paper), we view our study as a first step towards designing simpler IS schemes for complex problems that are not amenable to classical efficiency criteria.
+Second, we caution that probabilistic efficiency is not meant to replace existing variance-based efficiency criteria, but rather to \emph{complement} them especially in situations where identifying all dominating points is infeasible due to problem complexity.
+In problems where the latter is not an issue, it remains ``safer" to use existing criteria, as probabilistic efficiency relies on a more subtle sample size requirement, namely that it is not exponentially large.
+While this condition is reasonable for realistic problems, it would warrant future experimental diagnostics to detect violations of such a condition.
+Third, we note that our variance-free approach can potentially be adapted to rare-event estimation problems to streamline IS construction beyond the considered light-tailed large deviations regime.
+However, for some of these problems (e.g., heavy-tailed problems; \citealt{blanchet2008efficient,hult2012importance,blanchet2012efficient,chen2019efficient}), the efficiency gain appears less dramatic than ours which possesses an exponential speed-up.
+Moreover, the Gartner-Ellis paradigm that we consider in this paper is arguably the most widely used and forms the basis of analysis for many rare-event problems.

 In the following, we first introduce in more detail the background of rare-event simulation and the established efficiency criteria in the literature, all of which involve estimation variance or relative error (Section \ref{sec:background}).
 Then we show several motivating numerical examples to illustrate how excluding some dominating points in IS appear to give similar and sometimes even better performances than including all these points, the latter suggested predominantly in the literature (Section \ref{sec:prelim numerics}).
-This motivates our new notion of probabilistic efficiency to explain the observed numerical phenomena (Section \ref{sec:concept}) and the analysis of efficiency guarantees using this new notion (Section \ref{sec:guarantees}).
+This motivates our new notion of probabilistic efficiency to explain the observed numerical phenomena (Section \ref{sec:concept}) and the analysis of efficiency guarantees using this new notion (Section \ref{sec:guarantees_GE}).
+We then show further numerical results to validate our theory and performances of our estimators (Section \ref{sec:additional numerics}).
 Finally, we give some cautionary notes about probabilistic efficiency which involve the risk of under-estimation, and suggest some future directions (Section \ref{sec:conclusion}).